Sibert-Aerts/rezbot/PIPESGUIDE.md

 ### Arguments

-Pipes and sources may take arguments, previously presented as **[args]**, this is a sequence of zero or more assignments of the form:
+Pipes and sources may take arguments (presented as **[args]** in the previous sections) this is a sequence of zero or more assignments of the form:
 `name=value` or `name="value that allows spaces and 'single quotes' in it"` or `name='value with "double quotes" in it!'` If a pipe or source only has a single **required** argument, the `name=` part and quote marks may even be omitted entirely.